Game

 These behaviors, combined with their tusks and body weight, can lead to significant injuries if hunters are not prepared.

-A large number of wild hogs eat in a field.
+A large number of wild hogs eat in a field, are hogs aggressive concept.

 Situations That Increase Danger for Hunters